ovidiuparvu/ovidiuparvu.github.io/_posts/2025-03-29-an-intro-to-polars.md

 tags: [polars,python,data,analysis]
 ---

+This introduction to Polars is my attempt to make it easy for future me to recollect what I have learnt during Polars training sessions provided by [Quansight](https://quansight.com/training).

+Right, let's get to it.
 First set up a virtual environment.
-Then go through the polars examples below.
+Then go through the examples below.

 ## Set up a virtual environment